Considering a career in the beauty industry either as a cosmetologist, barber, nail specialist, facial specialist, or full specialist?

 Does the school offer financial aid, scholarships, grants, or payment plans?

 Not every school is able to accept financial aid.
 If they don’t, they may have grants, scholarships or payment plans for qualified students.
+If you qualify for Florida Bright Futures, be sure to ask about this scholarship.

 Is the school privately owned or is it a technical college?